 In 2020, the company applied for the Canadian Emergency Wage Subsidy (CEWS) offered by the Government of Canada to help businesses keep workers on their payroll through the challenges posed by the COVID-19 pandemic.
 Under the original program of the CEWS the Company was eligible to receive up to 75% on wages of up to \$1,129 per week per employee (equal to a maximum of \$847) for up to 24 weeks, retroactive to March 15, 2020.
 The CEWS was subsequently amended with redesigned subsidy details for periods between July 5, 2020 and November 21, 2020.
 The amendments provide for a 85% maximum combined subsidy percentage on wages of up to \$1,129 per week per employee (equal to a maximum of \$960) that is proportional to the percentage of revenue decline.
 The maximum subsidy percentage is achieved with revenue declines of 70%.
 The maximum subsidy percentage will be gradually reduced over the amended subsidy period to November 21, 2020.
 The last claim period for the program was September 26, 2021 to October 23, 2021.

-The company received benefits through the CEWS program of \$74,660 (2021 - \$302,007).
+For 2023, the company did not receive benefits through the CEWS program.
+Rethink received \$74,660 in 2022.